4 Steps to Risk Management in The Financial Close

 Risk management has always been a critical function for F&A (finance and accounting) teams.
 Typically, the Office of Finance has relied on tools such as spreadsheets and manual processes for financial reporting.
 These manual workflows create fragmented financial close operations and ERP environments that compromise data integrity – providing teams with little visibility and transparency into how these processes affect financial data.
 F&A teams can’t operate with these tools in a digital world with complicated risk factors.

-Financial automation helps streamline these operations and increase visibility and transparency while simultaneously reducing risk.
+Financial automation helps streamline your month-end close and increase visibility while simultaneously reducing risk.
 A risk-based approach to an automated financial close allows teams to see the risk level of items and the impact of that risk on the business.
-Automation performs low-judgment, repeatable tasks and provides real-time reporting and analysis capabilities while the team focuses on high judgment activities.
+Automation performs low-judgment, repeatable tasks and provides real-time reporting and analysis capabilities while the team focuses on high-judgment activities.

 What are the steps in using financial automation to mitigate digital risk?
 In this blog, we will cover the 4 steps to risk management for finance and accounting teams: